 Experience Animal Magic!

 Zoo’s, aquariums and farms offer fun and learning for children and adults alike.
 Bristol in particular has all of these attractions within a couple of miles!
 Check out the exotic and wild beasts at Bristol Zoo, or discover the creatures of the deep at Bristol Aquarium – both have easy bus links from the city centre so are accessible for all.
 For a fun and free experience, the city also has public farms where you can see cows, sheep, goats, pigs and more just 10 minutes from the city centre.
 Try St Werburghs City farm or Windmill Hill city farm for easy to access central locations.
+Cirencester is lucky enough to have Butt's Farm a short car ride away, with Cotswold Wildlife Park, Roves Farm & Cotswold Farm Park further out.

 Top Tip: Help children learn and identify different animals by giving each child a notebook and pencil and asking them to draw and write the names of different species’.